JonatanHogild/FreeIPA_for_virtual_environment/README.md

 #### Apply Security groups
 On the VM-level, apply the *freeipa-server* security-group to the *ipa-01* VM.
 For the rest of the VMs, apply the *freeipa-client* security group.

 I also suggest adding a comment to the two new security-groups, stating that they do not include rules for HTTP, HTTPS and NTP.
 The name of the *dns* IP set can also be changed to *dns-internal*.
 Update the DNS security group with the new name.
-These changes help reflect the current state of the project.
+These changes help reflect the current state of the environment.

 ### Set up FreeIPA-clients with Ansible